- Share your observations

 - For information on Wisconsin's rare plants, contact:

 Green Spleenwort (Asplenium trichomanes-ramosum)

-Green Spleenwort (Asplenium trichomanes-ramosum), a State Endangered plant, is found on shaded calcareous cliffs.
+Green Spleenwort (Asplenium trichomanes-ramosum), a Wisconsin Endangered plant, is found on shaded calcareous cliffs.
 The optimal identification period for this species is early May through late September.

 Synonyms: Asplenium trichomanes-ramosum